 - Authorized Mobility Partner Website URL: http://cloud.google.com

 Microsoft will provide confirmation to you and Google when the verification process is complete.
-You can deploy your application server software prior to completing the verification process.
+If you have License Mobility Agreements in place with Microsoft you can submit your License Mobility agreement information when you create a new Windows VM.
+The information you provide here will be submitted to Microsoft.
 You are responsible for managing true ups and renewals as required under their agreement.

 To take advantage of this benefit, the following conditions apply: